CRUD routes#

 DELETE/resources/:idDeletes an object by its idDeletes an item at indexDeletes the content

-* Supports sorting and pagination
+* Supports filtering, sorting and pagination

-Customizing the "id" property#
+Customizing the "id" property

 Customize the CRUD id property

-Overriding a route#
+Overriding a route

 You can easily override a CRUD operation route by declaring a regular HTTP route and putting it above the CRUD route (see routes order).
 This route will intercept the request allowing you to serve custom content for this operation.